TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 - the empirical distribution of de-seasonalised log-price anomalies (histogram), and
 - the model-implied mixture distribution obtained by combining the three Gaussian AR(1) regimes using their stationary regime probabilities.

 The match is good, especially around the centre of the distribution.
-The model captures moderate volatility clustering and asymmetric behaviour, though the tail events remain difficult to fully represent with Gaussian components alone—this is a known challenge in electricity markets.
+The model **captures moderate volatility clustering and asymmetric behaviour, though the tail events remain difficult to fully represent** with Gaussian components alone—this is a known challenge in electricity markets.

 ![AnomaliesDistribution](images/regime switching model estimation/anomalies distribution.png)

-###  4.4 Key Takeaways
+###  4.4 Transition Matrix and Key Takeaways

+The transition matrix is maybe the most important result for what I want to do then :

+$$
+P = \begin{pmatrix}
+0.49 & 0.50 & 0.00 \\
+0.06 & 0.88 & 0.05 \\
+0.01 & 0.43 & 0.56
+\end{pmatrix}
+$$

+This transition matrix shows that the “normal” regime (middle row) is highly persistent (88% chance of staying) and acts as a hub, since both stressed regimes frequently move back into it.
+The stressed regimes are short-lived (only 49% and 56% persistence) and highly asymmetric: stressed– almost always returns to normal, while stressed+ sometimes jumps directly down into stressed–.

+To summarise this section :

 - A 3-regime structure provides the most realistic representation of observed price dynamics.
 - The model’s mixture density reproduces the central part of the empirical distribution well.